 Now there’s a funny sounding name, but this herb isn’t joking around.
 In fact, ginkgo biloba is the oldest surviving tree species on earth!
 Ginkgo biloba has a long history rooted in Traditional Chinese Medicine.
-If there’s one thing we’ve learned about traditional forms of medicine it’s that we can heal ourselves naturally!
+If there’s one thing we’ve learned about traditional forms of medicine, it’s that we can heal ourselves naturally!

-What is Ginkgo Biloba?
+What Is Ginkgo Biloba?

-Ginkgo biloba is also an antioxidant that helps to fight free radicals in the body to protect cells from being damaged.
+It’s also an antioxidant that helps to fight free radicals in the body to protect cells from being damaged.

-Ginkgo Biloba for Macular Degeneration and Diabetic Retinopathy
+Preventing Macular Degeneration and Diabetic Retinopathy

 Both macular degeneration and diabetic retinopathy are conditions that affect the retina in the eye.

-Macular degeneration occurs normally in people over 60 years old (age-related macular degeneration), however it can also affect anyone of any age.
+Macular degeneration occurs normally in people over 60 years old (age-related macular degeneration); however, it can also affect anyone of any age.
 Macular degeneration is a severe vision loss condition that occurs when the macula (or the center of the retina) begins to deteriorate.

 This ancient tree has been used to heal people for centuries.
 The healing properties in ginkgo biloba are hard to deny, even by modern medicine standards.
-This tiny herb is sure to provide you with the best vision possible and prevent harmful diseases and vision conditions.
+This herb is sure to provide you with the best vision possible and prevent harmful diseases and vision conditions.

 Where Can I Get Ginkgo Biloba?

 Finding out how much ginkgo biloba your body needs is dependent on several factors.
-First, you need to figure out what your goal is in taking this supplement?
-Is it to help with an existing disease?
-Is it to be used as a preventative measure?
+First, you need to figure out what your goal is in taking this supplement.
+Is it to help with an existing disease?Are you using it as a preventative measure?
 Talk to your doctor about finding the right daily dose of ginkgo biloba for you.

 Can I Get Ginkgo Biloba from Foods?

-This ancient tree is an miracle worker.
+This ancient tree is a miracle worker.
 With leaves that have proven to help regulate intraocular eye pressure and blood flow, you can protect your eyes from permanent vision loss and increase your vision acuity!